stefangary/socks/docs/suggested_workflow.md

 substeps and subsubsteps...
 Progress is made, patiently, one step at a time.

+It is also essential to clarify that jumping into this computational environment is no easy task; you will be learning a new language.
+The introduction to this language is spread over several weeks;
+each step will go hand-in-hand with course material.

 ## 3 - Main workflow components

 Here, we will use: